-- The 2010 Sea-Doo personal watercraft must be purchased as new and unused by its first owner from a BRP dealer authorized to distribute Sea-Doo personal watercraft in the country in which the sale occurred ("BRP dealer"); - The BRP specified predelivery inspection process must be completed and documented; - The 2010 Sea-Doo personal watercraft must have undergone proper registration by an authorized BRP dealer; - The 2010 Sea-Doo personal watercraft must be purchased in the country in which the purchaser resides; and - Routine maintenance outlined in the Operator's Guide must be timely performed in order to maintain warranty coverage.
+- The 2011 Sea-Doo personal watercraft must be purchased as new and unused by its first owner from a BRP dealer authorized to distribute Sea-Doo personal watercraft in the country in which the sale occurred ("BRP dealer"); - The BRP specified predelivery inspection process must be completed and documented and signed by the purchaser; - The 2011 Sea-Doo personal watercraft must have undergone proper registration by an authorized BRP dealer; - The 2011 Sea-Doo personal watercraft must be purchased in the country in which the purchaser resides; and - Routine maintenance outlined in the Operator's Guide must be timely performed in order to maintain warranty coverage.
 BRP reserves the right to make warranty coverage contingent upon proof of proper maintenance.

-BRP will not honour this limited warranty to any private use owner or commercial use owner if the preceding conditions have not been met.
+BRP will not honour this limited warranty to any private use owner or commercial use owner if one of the preceding conditions has not been met.
 Such limitations are necessary in order to allow BRP to preserve both the safety of its products, and also that of its consumers and the general public.